BitCannaGlobal/testnet-bcna-cosmos/instructions/stage5/task5.3.md

 Task 5.2 variables can be found [here.](https://github.com/BitCannaGlobal/testnet-bcna-cosmos/blob/main/instructions/stage5/task5.2.md)

+You can use your old addresses, the ones you used in task 5.2 for example.
+The new addresses generated in this task are only for the relayer to properly work.

 * Send `ubcna` tokens from BC to MT chain
 * Send `utick` tokens from MT to BC chain